jbrodriguezmueller/MIDAS_treemaker/README.md

 ## Installation

-Assuming you have a folder called "~/bin" in your path, just type "make" and it will copy the script to ~/bin/midas_treemaker.py and change its permissions to executable.
+Assuming you have a folder called "~/bin" in your path, just type "make", and it will copy the script to ~/bin/midas_treemaker.py and change its permissions to executable.